MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Experiments

 \section{Experiments}

-To evaluate the capabilities of MetaCluster, we conduct extensive experiments and an ablation study on both fully-connected and convolutional architectures.
-In Section \ref{sec:setup}, we report the experimental setup, and in Section \ref{sec:results}, we report the results of the fully-connected and convolutional architecture on MNIST, CIFAR10, and CIFAR100 \citep{6296535, Krizhevsky09learningmultiple}.
-Then, in Section \ref{sec:ablation}, we provide the ablation study for our approach, covering the influence of the KAN meta-learner embedding size, basis coefficient vector sizes, and the cluster count on CIFAR10 \citep{Krizhevsky09learningmultiple}.
+We provide extensive experiments to showcase the efficacy of MetaCluster.
+In Section \ref{sec:image_results}, we present the main results of the fully connected and convolutional architectures on MNIST, CIFAR10, and CIFAR100 \citep{6296535, Krizhevsky09learningmultiple}.
+Next, in Section \ref{sec:ablation}, we provide the ablation study for our approach, covering the influence of the KAN meta-learner embedding size, basis coefficient vector sizes, and the cluster count on CIFAR10 \citep{Krizhevsky09learningmultiple}.
+In Section \ref{sec: computation} we report the computational cost incurred from MetaCluster.
+Finally, in Section \ref{sec: equation_modeling}, we provide high-dimensional equation modeling results with MetaCluster.